saiyer123/CSE-15L-LabReport2/lab2.md

     }`
 `}`

-In my code I used the addMessage method that takes in the arguments `@RequestParam(value = "s", defaultValue = "") String message`.
+In my code I used the addMessage method that takes in the arguments.
+`@RequestParam(value = "s", defaultValue = "") String message`.
 It receives the value of s as a query parameter for the url.
 The relevant fields of the class are `private StringBuilder runningString` which stores the string and appends a new string.